 Selection.
-Department heads, with the assistance of the Human Resources Director, shall make such investigations and conduct such examinations as necessary to accurately assess the knowledge, skills, and experience qualifications required for the position.
-All assessment materials and processes administered by the City shall be valid measures of job performance and approved by the Human Resources Director.
-Any assessment materials and/or processes that create adverse impact based upon race, sex, religion or any other protected class will be subject to replacement or validation.
-(See Appendix C)
+Department heads, with the assistance of the Human Resources Director, shall make such investigations and conduct such examinations as necessary to assess accurately the knowledge, skills, and experience qualifications required for the position.
+All selection devices administered by the City shall be valid measures of job performance.
+Any selection devices that create adverse impact with minority races or women will be subject to replacement or validation.

 Physical Examination.
-The City, at its own expense, may require that a selected candidate successfully complete a medical examination to include drug and alcohol testing prior to starting work with the City.
+The City, at its own expense, may require that a selected candidate successfully complete a medical examination prior to starting work with the City.